AmrMohammmed/GFS_MapReduce/README.md

 # GFS_MapReduce
 This is a simple implementation of Google File System architecture beside MapReduce Example ,Fault Tolerance and GO Routines MapReduce is intended to count Number of Nulceo Bases A T C G from Genome.fasta File you can change this code from slaves with any desired function
-Note :Any Slave could be Mapper or Reducer but in this code Slave 5 is the Reducer and slaves from 1 to 4 is Mappers but Slave 1 Will work as Reducer if SLave 5 was down although it will do mapping anyway
+Note :Any Slave could be Mapper or Reducer but in this code Slave 5 is the Reducer and slaves from 1 to 4 is Mappers but Slave 1 Will work as Reducer if SLave 5 was down although it will do mapping anyway.
-### Don't forget to  watch the video or read the power point file

 ## Steps to Run The Project
 0- Open 7 different terminals on VSCode IDE